Implementing local SEO is 16-20 times more cost-effective as compared to traditional SEO in terms of return on investment (ROI).

 Local SEO is focused on providing results that are relevant to a searcher based on their current location.
-It helps in the most effective way to get your business rank online and promote your products and services to the customers who are looking for them locally.
+It helps in the most effective way to get your business ranked online and promote your products and services to the customers who are looking for them locally.

 Who is interested in Local SEO?

-- it concerns SMEs with headquarters accessible to the public or their customers, thus increasing the visibility opportunities, even for generic search keys.
+- It concerns SMEs with headquarters accessible to the public or their customers, thus increasing the visibility opportunities, even for generic search keys.

-- medium and large businesses with multiple locations across the country or with a network of property stores whose results on local SERPs may be of interest to users seeking information about activities close to them or looking for a specific location.
+- Medium and large businesses with multiple locations across the country or with a network of property stores whose results on local SERPs may be of interest to users seeking information about activities close to them or looking for a specific location.

 And who may be less interested in Local SEO?

-- a brand that operates on the territory exclusively through intermediaries and independent dealers.
+A brand that operates on the territory exclusively through intermediaries and independent dealers.

 Furthermore, Local SEO audits are helpful in identifying areas on the website those lag behind in terms of being searched locally.

 Without wasting time, let’s go through the doable basic techniques required for Local SEO Audit of your website: